shirazque/Data-Structures-Java/README.md

 the data structure implementations and their corresponding test files (authored by me), along with txt files that display the output of those tests.

-If you intend to use methods from my Data Structures files, please ensure that your variable declarations align with the method signatures provided to avoid any syntax errors.
+If you intend to use my Data Structures and call their methods, please ensure that your variable declarations align with the provided method signatures to avoid any syntax errors.

 I have made the Stack, Queue, and Priority Queue ADTs rudimentary, as their primary functions are to insert and remove data in a systematic order.
 In contrast, Lists and Binary Search Trees (BSTs) are more flexible